wilko1971/D1-Mini-Case/README.md

 # Top
 I’ve two main versions of the top Standard, and Short.
 Short is pretty much what it says and is a shorter version of the standard top.
 I prefer the short versions as the system can become long when the standard top is attached.

+Update 2022-03-28: I've added a new two part top that snaps together and hides the screws, giving a cleaner look.
+This came about from experimenting with the rotary encoder, trying to make a neat looking lid that spins.

 # Stands
 Both stands simply allow the system to be viewed on its side and have been made to support LCD screens.